harbormaster-public/harbormaster/README.md

 ### Hooks

 Endpoints are available for each Lane, and can be called remotely via HTTP.
-Doing so requires both a `token` and `user_id` header to be present, both provided from the Dashboard.
+Doing so requires both a `token` and `user_id` query parameter to be present, both provided from the Dashboard.
 This triggers a shipment to the lane matching the Endpoint.

 Calling Hooks can be done like so: